 Coffee – maybe we are about to choose the wrong word, but one thing’s for sure – there are many less known facts about world’s most popular hot beverage which might surprise you (or even make you laugh), and we are here to make sure you become the coffee-know-it-all so you can spread your wisdom among your close ones.
 Enough with the intro, let’s get straight to the facts!

-► We should be forever thankful to Ethiopian goats
+We should be forever thankful for Ethiopian goats

 ► It is possible to overdose on coffee